JDoYo/saveyourself/<SaveYourself>_SRS.md

 **4.2**** Play Singleplayer**

-_&lt;Don&#39;t really say &quot;System Feature 1.&quot; State the feature name in just a few words.&gt;_

 4.2.1        Description and Priority

-_&lt;Provide a short description of the feature and indicate whether it is of High, Medium, or Low priority.
-You could also include specific priority component ratings, such as benefit, penalty, cost, and risk (each rated on a relative scale from a low of 1 to a high of 9).&gt;_

 The application must allow the User to play alone.

 Priority Level: HIGH

 4.2.2        Stimulus/Response Sequences

-_&lt;List the sequences of user actions and system responses that stimulate the behavior defined for this feature.
-These will correspond to the dialog elements associated with use cases.&gt;_

 - User clicks the Play Single-Player button.
 - The Game starts.